 Unlike many people think, Big Ben is a clock, not a tower.

-Beautiful Westminster Abbey and its St Margaret's Church, a coronation and a burial site for British (and Canadian) monarchs since 1560.
+Beautiful Westminster Abbey and its St Margaret's Church, a coronation and burial site for British (and Canadian) monarchs since 1560.

 Speaking about Canadians.
 Some may not agree, but I think that no other city outside of Canada gets more attention and sincere cheers from Canadians as London does.
 Part of it is because of an unrequited love as Canada is the only monarchy on the North American continent, yet its royal family does not really belong to Canada.